-Broadband access is a business essential.
-So, what do you do if the location of your premises means you can't get broadband or if your broadband connection is unreliable?
-Here's how to avoid lagging behind your competitors
+Broadband access is a business essential, but access isn't always guaranteed.
+So, what do you do if you can't get broadband or your broadband drops out?
+Here's how to stay connected and productive without broadband

-So, if you don't have access to broadband, or a slow connection is holding you back, you need to find a way to manage until faster connections are available in your area.
+If you don't have access to broadband, or a slow connection is holding you back, here are some ways to stay connected.

-If you have a mobile phone signal but no broadband, you could buy a dongle to plug into the USB socket on your computer.
-This gives you broadband access anywhere with 3G or 4G mobile coverage.
+If you have a mobile signal but no access broadband, you could buy a dongle to plug into the USB socket on your computer or use your phone or connected tablet as a Wi-Fi hotspot.
+A dongle or mobile can provide essential internet access anywhere with a 3G, 4G or 5G mobile signal.

 Broadband alternative #2: satellite